neetidotexe/NASA_Photo_of_the_Day/README.md

 	* A title that shows title of the image which can be multiline and thus scrollable
 	* A description at the bottom that shows description for the APOD
   	* A calendar button at the top left corner to select date and show APOD for that day
-  	* A zoom or play button to zoom image or play video for the the APOD forthat day if it is image or video respectively
+	* If the currently selected day has a video then a play button appears, else if it is an image then a zoom button appears
+		+ On pressing the play button a hyperlink to the youtube video is activated
+		+ On pressing the zoom button photo description disappears and a X mark on Right Hand top appears.
+On pressing the X user goes back the view with image description

  ### Constraints
  - Minimum SDK Version is 21